pedrotgn/pyactor/doc/tutorial.rst

 .. note:: In this sample we have the _ask list also defined as a learning
     purpose, but you could just not write that list if none method goes there.

 The first thing to do is define which model are we going to use.
-For the moment we are using the classic threads, so we'll call the function without parameters to use the default solution. ::
+For now, we are using the classic threads, so we'll call the function without parameters to use the default solution. ::